Assessing the performance of future space-based detectors: Astrophysical foregrounds and individual sources: Methodology: global GWB estimate and SNR calculation

 \subsection{SNR calculation}

 We follow the formalism developed in \citet{Finn_Thorne} and the approach of \citet{Bonetti_EMRI}, especially relevant for eccentric binaries.
 For each class of binaries, the SNR is calculated as

-where $S_{\rm noise}(f_n)$ is the detector PSD and $h_c^2$ is the total characteristic strain of the signal, defined by the sum of the characteristic strain of all $n$ harmonics.
+where $S_{ n}(f)$ is the detector PSD provided by Eq. ~\eqref{eq:PSD} with parameters given in Tab.~\ref{tab:noise} for each detector, and $h_c^2$ is the total characteristic strain of the signal, defined by the sum of the characteristic strain of all $n$ harmonics.
 For EMRIs, this is given by

 where $\mathcal{F}(e_n)$ and $g_n(e_n)$ are analytical functions of the eccentricity (see \cite{Bonetti_EMRI} for details).
-We consider only the modes that corresponds to a restframe orbital frequency $f_{\text{orb}}= f(1+z)/n $ that lies in between the interval $\left[f_{\text{orb,start}}, f_{\text{orb,end}}\right]$.
+We consider only the modes that corresponds to a rest-frame orbital frequency $f_{\text{orb}}= f(1+z)/n$, that lies in between the interval $\left[f_{\text{orb,start}}, f_{\text{orb,end}}\right]$.
 The minimum limit is the initial orbital frequency as given in the source catalogs, while the maximum limit is the final orbital frequency, which is either $f_{\text{ISCO}}$ if the EMRI plunges during the mission time or $f_{\text{orb}}(t=T_{\text{obs}})$ otherwise.
 The frequency evolution of eccentric binaries is computed using

 Since MBHBs, GBs and SOBBHs are assumed on circular orbits, the computation of the characteristic strain is limited to the second harmonic $n=2$, becoming remarkably less demanding.